asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 - I have mentioned this before, but `u64` Keys are *huge*.
 They are much larger than what is needed in this game.
 The amount of Groups the entire game cannot actually exceed 126.
 (If all Tiles were played and each Tile had its own Group, which is also impossible.)
 - Speed of access: the slotmaps are behind pointers and the Groups are behind pointers, and this is checked and accessed multiple times per move.
-- Compilation: while this set up works fine on my machine <small>TM</small>, compiling a shim Rust crate separately from the main Odin codebase is a bit more effort than what is usally needed.
+- Compilation: while this set up works fine on my machine <small>TM</small>, compiling a shim Rust crate separately from the main Odin codebase is a bit more effort than what is usually needed.
 If this were to be set up for users, I would need to include a build system.
 - WASM: Add to that, while `slotmap` itself can be compiled to WASM just fine, compiling two languages into one WASM module is .. not the easiest path forward.
-- Last but not least, undoing the Game state (somethign which is needed for engines) would be a *lot* easier if there were no pointers involved.
+- Last but not least, undoing the Game state (something which is needed for engines) would be a *lot* easier if there were no pointers involved.

 So now what?
 Is a slotmap-like data structure even the correct decision at all, actually?
 Slotmap's advantage is reusing existing allocations for deleted items, while *not* reusing the handles/indices.
 But if it lives all on the stack, say through a `[CELL_COUNT]Group` array, it is not possible to grow memory dynamically as needed (since it is all statically allocated), and one would have to allocate for the worst case scenario *anyway* removing the main advantage there.

 One option is to put Groups in a fixed array, and use indices into that array as keys, and simply stop using that index whenever a Group dies.
 While a real game is never getting to 126 Groups at once, and there is no game database of played Dominions games to analyze and determine the maximum number of Groups in a real game is.
-Using [Mindsport's applet](https://mindsports.nl/index.php/dagaz/954-dominions), I managed to get to about 92 individual living "groups" at the same time before I got bored.
+Using [Mindsports' applet](https://mindsports.nl/index.php/dagaz/954-dominions), I managed to get to about 92 individual living "groups" at the same time before I got bored.

 How would this look like, though?
 Separate arrays, one for each player?
 One array for both?
 If the second, how to distinguish between friendly and enemy groups storage?